lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

       .. figure:: images/usb-guide/high-speed-micro-B-connection.*
           :align: center
-          :alt: high-speed micro-B (USB 2.0) connection guide BeagleV Ahead.
+          :alt: high-speed micro-B (USB 2.0) connection guide BeagleV-Ahead.

-          high-speed micro-B (USB 2.0) connection guide BeagleV Ahead.
+          high-speed micro-B (USB 2.0) connection guide BeagleV-Ahead.

 .. _beaglev-ahead-flashing-emmc:

 Flashing eMMC
 **************

-.. note:: To flash your BeagleV Ahead you need either a super-speed micro-B or high-speed micro-B cable as shown in section above.
+.. note:: To flash your BeagleV-Ahead you need either a super-speed micro-B or high-speed micro-B cable as shown in section above.
     This cable is not included in the box and must be purchased separately.

 Download latest software image
 ===============================

-To download the latest software image visit `https://www.beagleboard.org/distros <https://www.beagleboard.org/distros>`_ and search for BeagleV Ahead as shown below.
+To download the latest software image visit `https://www.beagleboard.org/distros <https://www.beagleboard.org/distros>`_ and search for BeagleV-Ahead as shown below.

 .. figure:: images/Software-Image.png
     :align: center
-    :alt: Download latest software image for BeagleV Ahead board
+    :alt: Download latest software image for BeagleV-Ahead board

-    Download latest software image for BeagleV Ahead board
+    Download latest software image for BeagleV-Ahead board

-Put BeagleV Ahead in USB flash mode
+Put BeagleV-Ahead in USB flash mode
 ====================================

 .. note:: Only super-speed micro-B is shown in graphic below but you can use
     a high-speed micro-B cable.
 Only difference will be lower flash speeds.

-To put your BeagleV Ahead board into eMMC flash mode you can follow the steps below:
+To put your BeagleV-Ahead board into eMMC flash mode you can follow the steps below:

 1. Press and hold USB button.
 2. Connect to PC with super-speed micro-B or high-speed micro-B cable.